mitre/geodetic_library/README.md

 Yup, we have 'em.
 See /test.

-We do use a custom test harness for these tests.
-We'd prefer to use `gtest` at this point, but it will take some time to make the switch.
+We currently use a custom test harness for our testing.
+The goal is to switch over to using `gtest` at some point in the future.

 ## CPM Snippet